Medically reviewed by Charlie Chen, MD

 The fees may be higher because of the amount of fat that is transferred and whether or not additional procedures are needed.
 An average cost range for Fat Transfer is also around $5000 to $10,000.

-Many breast implant manufacturers such as Mentor, Allergan and Sientra offer warrantees for their implants if a rupture or deflation occurs.
+Many breast implant manufacturers such as Mentor, Allergan and Sientra offer warrantees for their implants if a rupture, deflation, or capsular contracture occurs.
 When you have breast augmentation surgery, there is no charge to enroll in these company programs.
-The warranty will however, not cover complications from infections, rippling, and capsular contracture.
+The warranty will however, not cover complications from infections and rippling

 Most breast augmentation procedures are considered cosmetic and elective and therefore, won’t be covered by insurance.
 However, there are times when this procedure may be covered by insurance, such as reconstructing breast tissue lost during a mastectomy after breast cancer or after a trauma.